 By George Georgiopoulos

-NBG, 40% owned by the country's bank rescue fund HFSF, said net profit from continued operations rose to 171 million euros ($189.26 million) from a profit 122 million euros in the second quarter, helped by stronger trading gains.
+NBG, 40 percent owned by the country's HFSF bank rescue fund, said net earnings from continued operations reached 652 million euros ($661 million) from 732 million euros in the first nine months of 2021.

 CEO Paul Mylonas said tourism was helping to drive economic growth and revenues were on track to reach a new all-time high while private sector profitability was also helping to cushion the inflationary induced shock to the real economy.